We live in a period of great Oolong tea boom,

 After the five minutes is up,

 Pick up the spoon and smell it.

-A premium brew should produce an aromatic spoon, even after the brew has cooled down.
+A brew from the best Taiwan tea leaves should produce an aromatic spoon, even after the brew has cooled down.

 In summary, if you follow the four tips: